AlynxZhou/alynx-emacs-config/README.md

 # Usage

-If you really want to try, first backup your configuration files.
+Just in case I forget how to use it, and if you really want to try, first backup your configuration files.

 ```shell
 $ mv ~/.emacs ~/.emacs.backup